Vitamin D & Omega-3 may have a larger effect on depression than antidepressants

 The top effect size is around +0.558, which is like going from an F to D–, or C to B–.
 You get this maximum effect around 1 to 2 grams of extra EPA, and too much EPA gets worse results.
 The meta-analysis finds that Omega-3 supplements that are ~60% EPA (and the rest DHA) are optimal.

-This finding is roughly in line with later meta-analyses.
-Liao et al 2019 also finds that ~1 gram of ≥60% EPA is best, but actually found a much higher effect size: +1.03.
+Is this in line with later meta-analyses?
+More or less!
+Liao et al 2019 also finds that ~1 gram of ≥60% EPA is best, but actually finds a higher effect size: +1.03.
 Kelaiditis et al 2023 also finds 1 to 2g of ≥60% EPA is best, but found a lower effect size of +0.43… which is still as good as the best antidepressant!
+So, I'm taking +0.558 as the median estimate.

 In comparison, most official health organizations recommend "250–500 mg combined EPA and DHA each day for healthy adults."
-That is over three times too low, at least for optimal effects on depression.
-Which, as we calculated above, is probably around 1500 mg/day.
-(The official safe dose is 5000 mg/day)
+That is over three times too low, at least for optimal effects on depression, which we estimated is around 1500 mg/day.
+(The official maximum safe dose is 5000 mg/day)

 Bonus: Omega-3 may also boost cognition?
 Shahinfar et al 2025: “Enhancement of global cognitive abilities was observed with increasing omega-3 dosage up to 1500 mg/day. [effect size = 1.00, like going from a grade of C to B!], followed by downward trend at higher doses.”